 So how do you improve your outlook on a day that’s gone awry?
 Here are 10 practical, simple things you can do, in no particular order.

 - Go outside.
 Rain, snow or shine, go out for five minutes.
 Walk around the block.
-Cancel plans and go for a hike.
 Being outside will make a HUGE difference in your mood.

-- Call or meet a friend.
-I hate phone calls—and maybe you do, too—but it’s important that you actually TALK to someone, voice-to-voice or face-to-face.
+- Call a friend.
+I hate phone calls—and maybe you do, too—but it’s important that you actually TALK to someone, voice-to-voice or face-to-face via video.
 Human interaction is one of the best ways to boost your mood and shift your outlook.

 - Take a shower.
 If you’ve already taken a shower, ignore this, but I find that doing second-day hair on a bad day puts me in an even worse mood.
 So wash your hair, put on makeup and start over.